History

 The basis of the abbey’s existence were the lands of the former Woszczyce foundation (Woszczyce, Dobrosławice, Maciowakrze, Zawada), enlarged by the estates granted by prince Władysław I in the mid-thirteenth century.
 These were villages (Jankowice Rudzkie, Ruda Kozielska, Stanica), forests, as well as tithes, rents, grants, plowing charters.
 There were vineyards in the abbey and nearby estates, hops were grown, cattle and pigs were bred, fishing and beekeeping were important due to large forest complexes and numerous streams around the abbey.
 After settling on the Ruda River, the monks also began colonizing the surrounding areas.
 Despite this, the salary and income were not too great compared to other Cistercian monasteries.
 All the more important was the economic activity related to the brewery, wine cellar and distillery run by the monks.
 Beer was brewed at least from the turn of the 14th and 15th centuries, and in 1412 the abbey employed a secular brewer.

-in which there was a scriptorium already in the 13th century and a St Mary shrine to which pilgrims arrived, due to the image of Our Lady of Humility.
+The abbey became an educational center in which there was a scriptorium already in the 13th century and a St Mary shrine to which pilgrims arrived, due to the image of Our Lady of Humility.
 The blossom of the monastery was disturbed, as in other Silesian monasteries, by warfare.
 The crisis brought the Hussite Wars in the first half of the 15th century.
 Hussites invasions resulted in the destruction and looting of the property.
 The difficult period for the monastery also brought the Reformation and the Thirty Years War.
 The monastery was plundered several times and charged with contributions.
-In 1625 the number of members of the local convent fell to five.
+In 1625 the number of members of the local community fell to five.

 After the war for the monastery came the better years of the abbot Andreas Emanuel Pospel and his successors.
 In the years 1671-1680 the monastery and church were rebuilt to give it a Baroque character, and in 1680 the walls of the nave, transept and chancel were raised.
 In 1685 a porch was erected on the west side, while five years later some of the furnishings were replaced.
 After the fire of 1724, the western facade was completely rebuilt, and in the years 1785–1790 a comprehensive modernization of the temple interior was carried out.
-In 1810 the secularization introduced by the Prussian government ended the functioning of the Cistercian convent.
+In 1810 the secularization introduced by the Prussian government ended the functioning of the Cistercian community.
 A hospital was erected in the monastery buildings, and then handed over to the landgraf Wilhelm von Hessen-Rothenburg, who began conversion to a private palace.
 In 1945 the church and the abbey were burned by the Soviet army.
 The church was completely rebuilt in 1947 and the renovation works were carried out in stages until 2000.

 Architecture